manoj-sharma-wawa/openmicroservices.org/overview/README.md

 # Overview

 The Microservice Guide is an open standard for reusable microservices.
+The intent of this guide is to provide developers and operators with a framework to build, deploy, and operate microservices.

+This guide is to be used as a framework to build services.
+It can be applied to various technologies like Docker, Rocket, Spring, etc. It's on the developer to decide on underlying infrastructure.

 If you'd like to contribute, please feel free to [reach out](https://microservice.guide/#contact)!

 ## Microservice Definition
 A `microservice.yml` file should be provided which outlines the command structure and operations of the container as seen below in the documentation.

-## Docker
-*This guide is not dependent on Docker.
-If you are using Docker, there are general recommendations that should be applied to your microservice.*

-Follow the [Docker Docs](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) for Dockerfile best practices

-A container can accept input and write output (like a traditional function) or stream output (e.g., web servers, chatbots, social media streams).

-* Keep images to a bare minimum
-    * Consider using a parent image from `alpine` or a base image `FROM scratch`
-* Include an `EXPOSE` instruction for external access
-* Include an `ENTRYPOINT`

 ## Keywords